 Married to Anne with two adult daughters, Tim Macindoe has been MP for Hamilton West since November 2008, and served as Minister of Customs, Associate Minister of Transport, and Associate Minister of Education in the National-led Government of Prime Minister Bill English in 2017.

 Tim and Anne live in the Hamilton West electorate.
 Anne has worked as a business assistant for several Hamilton companies, and is currently working for St John.

 Prior to his election, Tim was the Chief Executive of Arts Waikato, where he was principally responsible for the trust’s business and staff management, fundraising and reporting.

 From 1996 – 2002 Tim was Deputy Principal of St. Peter’s School, Cambridge.
-He has also worked in public service, marketing, retail, agriculture, and as a prison tutor, with breaks for overseas travel and to campaign full-time for the National Party in 2002 and 2005.
+He has also worked in public service, marketing, retail, agriculture, and as a prison tutor.
 Tim completed his first degree, a BA (Hons) majoring in History, at Otago University.
 Early in 2009 he completed his second degree, an LL.B, at the University of Waikato.

 Tim is an energetic electorate MP who is actively involved in his diverse local community.
 He served on the boards of two local schools and was subsequently Chairman of Waikato Diocesan School’s PTA for four years.
 He served for nearly five years as a trustee of Free FM, the Waikato region’s Access Radio station, and he was a member of the civic committee that organised the celebrations of Hamilton City’s 150th anniversary in 2014.